Chubek/chubek/README.md

 * [ZephyrASDL](https://github.com/Chubek/ZephyrASDL) -> An implementation of ZephyrASDL language, in C, targeting C
 * [AllocPPx.pl](https://gist.github.com/Chubek/73d842c21cd5aa6cff8feb1fc8a602a6) -> A preprocessor for C written in Perl, that adds garbage collection heaps with reference counting and mark and sweep

+My most active project as of recent is [VEBLEN](https://github.com/Chubek/VEBLEN).

 # Sorted By Language